 Got some time to spare?
 A skill to offer?
 Want to make a difference and do your bit for charity?
 Then we’ve almost certainly got a voluntary role for you!

-Our team of over 300 volunteers are all ages and come from many different backgrounds.
-There are all kinds of roles, from driving and shop assistants to administration and gardening – and everything in between!
+Our team of over 200 volunteers are all ages and come from many different backgrounds.
+There are all kinds of roles, from hospitality, shop assistants, administration and gardening – plus everything in between!
 Whatever you do, if you volunteer at the Hospice you’ll be doing something amazing to help us continue the work we do.

 How do I apply to become a volunteer?

-We’d love to accept everyone straight away, but there are certain processes we have to go through before we can take you on as a volunteer.
+We’d love to accept everyone straight away, but there are certain processes we have to go through before you can join the volunteer team.

 Please bear in mind that while we may not have an opportunity in the role that you apply for, we’re always looking for people with new and interesting skills – so if you’re keen to volunteer it’s always best to apply and we’ll see if you can fit into the Hospice in some way!

 How old do I have to become a volunteer?

 We can accept volunteers from the age of 16+ in retail or 14+ if you are taking part in the Duke of Edinburgh scheme.
 Within the Hospice volunteers can be accepted from 16+.
 For roles involving contact with patients, you must be over 18.

 There are all kinds of benefits to volunteering with the Hospice.
 Apart from receiving our eternal gratitude, you’ll also enjoy: